pimutils/khal/doc/source/usage.rst

 minutes, `h` means hours, and `d` means days, is given, END is assumed to be START + DELTA.
 A value of `eod` is also accepted as DELTA and means the end of day of the start date.
-In addition the DELTA `week` may be used to specify that the daterange should actually be the week containing the start date.
+In addition the DELTA `week` may be used to specify that the daterange should actually be the week containing the START.

 The `--once` option only allows events to appear once even if they are on multiple days.
 With the `--notstarted` option only events are shown that start